 9. People have used wind energy for more than 2,000 years to pump water and grind grain.
 In the 19th century, wind-powered water pumps made life possible in arid regions of the United States and Australia by tapping and bringing water to the surface from deep aquifers.
 Between 1850 and 1970, more than six million small wind turbines were installed in the U.S. alone, primarily for water pumping.
 Read more about the history of wind energy.

-7. There are many different types of distributed wind consumers, including residential, agricultural, industrial, commercial, governmental, institutional, and utility.
+7. There are many different types of distributed wind consumers, including agricultural, residential, industrial, commercial, governmental, institutional, and utility.
 Different turbines are deployed to meet the specific needs of each consumer.
+Agricultural and residential customers make up 60% of all distributed wind projects, but only 2% of the installed capacity in 2020.
+Conversely, utilities, which tend to use larger turbines, account for 4% of projects but make up 58% of the installed capacity.

 5. Faster wind speeds mean more electricity.
 Wind speeds at 30 meters above the ground–an average height for distributed wind installations–can be found across the country.
 Check out this residential-scale wind resource map to see how strong the winds are in your area.